Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 Now let $\{O_i\}$, $i = 1, \ldots, n$ be a set of smeared operators that are either linear in the fields or normal-ordered quadratic operators, and which are compactly supported.
-If we let $\ket{\Psi}$ be the ground state of the free fermion theory, then the correlation function is defined as
+We denote the correlation functions by

-We construct a procedure that discretizes the operators~$O_i$ and a quantum circuit that computes an approximation~$G^{\MERA}_{\cL, \eps}(\{ O_i \}$ of the correlation function, where $\cL$ is the number of layers of the circuit, and $\eps$ is an error parameter.
+The procedure sketched above discretizes the operators~$O_i$ and constructs a quantum circuit that computes an approximation~$G^{\MERA}_{\cL, \eps}(\{ O_i \})$ of the correlation function, where $\cL$ is the number of layers of the circuit, and $\eps$ is an error parameter.
 The structure of the circuit is illustrated in \cref{fig:circuit_intro} (both for the line and circle).
-Each layer of the circuit has a fixed depth, and $\eps$ should decrease with increasing circuit depth (or equivalently, bond dimension, in the tensor network picture).

 The following is a simplified version of our main result.
 A precise formulation is given by \cref{thm:approximation}, where we also specify precisely which operators we consider and give explicit bounds for the approximation error.
+We assume that we are given a family of wavelet filters with uniformly bounded scaling functions, of support $M$ and approximating the Hilbert pair relation to accuracy $\eps$.
+The constructed circuits have depth $D = \lceil \tfrac{M}{2}\rceil$ for a single circuit layer, and the bond dimension of the corresponding MERA tensor network is given by $\chi = 2^{D}$.

-\begin{thm} Let $O_1,\dots,O_n$ be a collection of Dirac field creation or annihilation operators or normal-ordered quadratic operators with compact support and smeared by a differentiable function.
-Then the approximation error goes to zero as
+\begin{thm}[Informal] Let $O_1,\dots,O_n$ be a collection of Dirac field creation or annihilation operators or normal-ordered quadratic operators with compact support and smeared by a differentiable function.
+Then the approximation error is bounded by

-The constants in the $\bigo$-notation depend on~$n$ and polynomially on circuit parameters and the support and smoothness of the $O_i$. \end{thm}
+The constants in the $\bigo$-notation depend on~$n$ and the support and smoothness of the $O_i$. \end{thm}